wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 Contact Form Plugin by vCita will help you capture more leads on your WordPress website and manage your contacts more effectively
 == Description ==

-Contact Form plugin by vCita was designed and built with WordPress developers in mind, to enhance your website and take your websites’ lead generation to new levels of success. <BR>
+Contact Form plugin by vCita is the ultimate way to capture and manage leads on your WordPress site.<BR>
-Use vCita Contact Form Builder to create beautiful forms in seconds - customized to any purpose and perfectly match the website and brand.<BR>
+Use vCita **Contact Form Builder** to create and integrate beautiful forms in seconds - customized to any purpose and perfectly match the website and brand.<BR>
+All form submissions will be sent to your email, as well as added to your **vCita CRM** where you can manage all your contacts and leads more effectively.

 = Build the contact form you need in seconds - no coding required: =
-* **Classic Form**– Choose a contact form template and customize the contact form fields, colors, fonts and layout.
+* **Classic Form**– Choose a form template and customize the fields, colors, fonts and layout.
 * **Active Form -  LiveSite widget** – Helps you generate new sales opportunities, and encourage more visitors and potential clients to take action: send a message, schedule an appointment, upload documents and pay for services, any time, using any device
 * **Sidebar contact widget** – Add a contact box to the sidebar of your website.

-Add your contact form to any page or post on your wordpress site using shortcode
+Add your contact form to any page or post using shortcode

+= Keep all form submissions in one place and manage your leads in an effective way: =
+* Get an unlimited archive for contacts and client communication.
+* Easily search for contacts and follow up: take notes, edit contact information and track sent emails.
+* Receive instant notifications for every form submission or contact request on your site via Email or SMS.

 **vCita Contact Form is Free!** Download Our WordPress Contact Form Now.<BR>
 The plugin connects to your vCita account.
 You may create a FREE account at vCita directly from the plugin.

 >[Plugin homepage](https://www.vcita.com/software/wordpress_contact_form?o=WP&invite=WP "vCita contact form for WordPress") | [Video Tutorials](http://www.vcita.com/education_center "tutorials") | [FAQ & Support](http://support.vcita.com/home "vCita support forum") | [For Web Professionals](https://www.vcita.com/partners/web-professionals?invite=WP&o=WP "partners")